Skip to main content

 Adding Transaction Tracking

-Navigate to the Tracking section and to POST /v/Transaction/Tracking and click Try it out.
+1. Navigate to the Tracking section and select POST/v2/Transaction/Tracking.

-1. Fill out the parent ID from the ID returned from your previous call or from a transaction you have in the UI (the ID is in the URL from the Transaction).
+3. Fill out the parent ID from the ID returned from your previous call or from a transaction in the UI (the ID is in the URL from the Transaction).

-2. The shipping method needs to exist and you can use the name of the shipping method (case sensitive) in the call.
+4. The shipping method needs to exist, and you can use the name of the shipping method (case sensitive) in the call.

-3. The iPaaS.com API does not validate the tracking number so if the system you are using will do this then make sure it meets their criteria.
+5. The iPaaS.com API does not validate the tracking number, so if the system you use validates it, ensure it meets their criteria.

 {